DionysusBenstein/DynamicDataStructures/README.md

-# MySTL
+# Dynamic Data Structures
-My Standard Template Library implementation.
+My implementation of the Dynamic Data Structures library, which contains the main dynamic data structures.

 ---